Guided Forest Therapy Sessions

 - Differs from a typical nature walk or hike, where we might learn about the flora & fauna of the land

-- this type of learning, while also beautiful, is a cognitive task; forestbathing is not a goal-oriented hike with an objective or naturalist/nature information tour
+- this type of learning, while beautiful, is a cognitive task; forestbathing is not a goal-oriented hike or naturalist/nature information tour; it is a slow-paced, sensing, sensory immersion focused on our relationship to and connection with nature

 - Forest Therapy Guides acknowledge that the healing contract exists between the participant and the forest; guides are largely agenda-free and are there to provide invitations for the participant to connect/re-connection/remember their relationship with the more-than-human-world